 The goal is not to quantify some outcome.
 It’s about understanding how both of you bring value to the relationship that stretches far beyond jobs, careers, income, and money.
 Valuing each other and clarifying what you value as a couple will lead to a happier, more fulfilling relationship than focusing on the value of money.

-3. Create a Budget Together
+3. Create a spending plan together

 When you get married, you are taking a big step to bring your financial lives together.
 The degree to which this step matters depends on how integrated, or not, your finances were before getting married, but it’s important to understand where your money is going as a couple and how to best align it with the goals you set together.

-Creating a joint budget isn’t about ignoring your individual goals; it’s actually about what matters most to the both of you and bringing your personal goals into the equation.
+Creating a joint spending plan isn’t about ignoring your individual goals; it’s actually about what matters most to the both of you and bringing your personal goals into the equation.
 Research shows that couples that treat their money as “ours” and not “yours and mine” are happier overall.
 This doesn’t mean you can’t have your own spending money or “play account” or make your own decisions from time to time.
 The key is to discuss how you will spend, save, and invest your money individually and collectively.

 Here’s how to get started:

-- Decide who will be in charge of managing the budget and paying the bills.
+- Decide who will be in charge of managing and paying the bills.
 You can do it together or have one person manage this (or alternate!).
 There’s no right or wrong answer.
 Simply discuss it and decide as a couple.

-4. Combine Bank Accounts
+4. Combine bank accounts

 How will you manage your day-to-day finances and your overall savings strategy?
 Even if you’re going to keep your separate accounts, it’s often a good idea to establish at least one joint account to make managing your money easier.
 There is no right answer: some couples have only one joint account and others move everything to joint accounts to keep things easy.